egegungordu/ja-ime-engine/README.md

 # Jaime

 A Japanese IME (Input Method Editor) engine for Zig projects, focusing on romaji to hiragana/full-width character conversion.
-Based on Google IME behavior.
+Based on Google 日本語入力 behavior.

 <table>
 <tr>